 Finally, you need to pick the length of your truck that fits your deck size and preferred riding style.
 Longer trucks bearings offer more stability for downhill runs, while shorter ones are better at making sharp turns on a flat surface or in areas with less space.

 Once you’ve got all other choices sorted out, it’s time to think about the wheels.
 Essentially, they’re what will make your board go faster and smoother, so you don’t have to push yourself as hard every time you want to take off.

 Many people in this day and age are opting for a polyurethane wheel instead of one made out of plastic because they offer better traction, stability, and durability.

-Of course, you also have to consider the size of your wheels as well because they will impact how fast or slow your board is going to be.
+Of course, you also have to consider the size of your trucks and wheels as well because they will impact how fast or slow your board is going to be.
 The most common sizes are 70mm (for street riding), 75-80mm for cruising around town, and 82+mm for downhill racing.

 Choosing Your Bearings

 The next thing you need to consider is your bearings.
 Bearings will hold the wheels in place so that they spin smoothly and without any hindrance, which means if you want a smooth ride.

 Then it only makes sense that you go for high-quality bearings as well, but unfortunately, there’s no one size fits all when it comes to bearings, and what works well for one person might not work as good for someone else.

 Some people prefer the low-riding, tight feel of ABEC 11 Flywheels, during others like Bones Reds because they provide a fast spin.
 Some even go with hybrid ceramic bearings faster than steel but slower than high-speed racing bearings, so it all depends on what you’re looking for.